What is a marketing benefit claim?

 The following are quick tips.
 Remember that all provisions of the code and regulations apply when creating your APS.
 Also remember that while a claim may be acceptable in and of itself, it may be deemed unacceptable due to the context.
-Additionally, the TMA impacts the acceptable claims and references (e.g. off-label claims are not acceptable regardless of the quality of evidence, therapeutic claims for NOC/c products must emenate from the product mponograph…etc)
+Additionally, the TMA impacts the acceptable claims and references (e.g. off-label claims are not acceptable regardless of the quality of evidence, therapeutic claims for NOC/c products must emanate from the product monograph…etc)

 Examples of Marketing Benefit Claims:

 |Efficacy claim||“Demonstrated reduction in nighttime awakening vs placebo”||

 Efficacy claims from the TMA are generally acceptable.
 If a claim isn’t in the TMA, it should be consistent with the TMA and must be supported by statistically significant, high quality data of predefined study endpoints from a published and peer-reviewed randomized control trial (s.5.9).
 Please refer to guidance document on evidence provisions, on the PAAB website.

 Terms of Market Authorization (TMA)